A quick data visualization of immigrant populations to the US – made with using p5.js (and other tools 😈).

 My goal is to create a dynamic music visualizer – an accessible sketch that detects something in the music data and provides visual feedback in real (or near-real) time.

-Made a spooky foray into video and sound manipulation with p5.js
+Made a spooky foray into video and sound manipulation.
+Happy Halloween!

 Friday night!
 The perfect time for expanding on the API-to-LED work from last week.
 The improvement now offers a more diverse set of information and utilizes duplex serial communication.